 While any single behavior may suggest that a child needs help, these behaviors do not, in themselves, indicate that a child is likely to engage in ongoing, sexually-harmful behaviors.
-For more information about concerning behaviors or about resources to get help, please call our confidential Helpline at 1.888.PREVENT (1.888.773.8368).
+For more information about concerning behaviors or about resources to get help, please contact our confidential Helpline at 1.888.PREVENT or email or chat via stopitnow.org/help.